fcipaq/picoheld_gwenesis/README.md

 Place your ROMs onto the SD card to the folder /md/roms/.
 Savegames will be placed in /md/save/

+Note: ROMs will be loaded into flash.
+Therefore make sure, your flash size is at least the ROM size plus an additional 800K for the emulator code.

 **!!
 ATTENTION !!**

 Due to a bug in the SD subsystem ROMs randomly cannot be read to the end (last 1.2 KB missing).
 A current workaround is to append 2K of arbitrary data to the end of the ROM file (use a hex editor to do so).